 This program is designed as specified by the Florida Criminal Justice Standards and Training Commission.
-It is an application-based program, addressing tasks required of correctional officers.
+It is an application-based program, addressing tasks required of law enforcement officers who seek correctional officer certification.
 Upon completion, recruits must sit for the State of Florida Officer Certification Examination.
 Successful completion of academy training and the examination are required for certification.

-- 1. Must not have been convicted or pled quilty to ANY criminal offense involving moral character as defined by 11B.27.0011 FAC. - 2.
-Must pass the Correctional Basic Abilities Test.
-Call ahead to schedule your test (850-973-9451). - 3.
-Must complete the on-line FAFSA Application to determine federal student loan or PELL eligibility.
-(May be exempted) - 4.
-Must submit an application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - 5.
-Must have a high school diploma or GED.
-Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions... - 6.
-Must obtain and provide a letter of sponsorship from a local law enforcement agency indicating that the agency has conducted a local records check on applicant and that the applicant's record is clear as outlined above. - 7.
-Must be fingerprinted at NFCC for forwarding to FDLE. - 8.
-Must pass physical fitness exam.
-(Form 75-B) - 9.
-Must pass urinalysis test.
+- 1. Must not have been convicted or pled guilty to ANY criminal offense involving moral character as defined by 11B.27.0011 FAC. - 2.
+Must provide verification of current certification in Law Enforcement. - 3.
+Must pass the Corrections Basic Abilities Test.
+Call ahead to schedule test (850-973-9451). - 4.
+Must complete the online FAFSA Application to determine federal student loan or PELL.
+(May be exempted) - 5.
+Must submit an application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - Must have a high school diploma or GED.
+Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions. - 7.
+Must obtain and provide a letter of sponsorship from a local law enforcement agency indicating that the agency has conducted a local records check on applicant and that the applicant's record is clear as outlined above. - 8.
+Must be fingerprinted at NFCC for forwarding to FDLE. - 9.
+Must pass physical fitness exam (Form 75). - 10.
+Must pass drug screen test.

-Course # Title Clock Hours
+Course# Title Clock Hours

 CJK 0300 Introduction to Corrections 32

 CJK 0305 Communications 40

 CJK 0310 Officer Safety 16

-CJK 0315 Facilities and Equipment 08
+CJK 0315 Facility and Equipment 08

 CJK 0320 Intake and Release 18

 CJK 0325 Supervising in a Correctional Facility 40

 CJK 0330 Supervising Special Populations 20

 CJK 0335 Responding to Incidents and Emergencies 16

-CJK 0340 Officer Wellness and Physical Abilities 30

-CJK 0051 CMS Criminal Justice Defensive Tactics 80

-CJK 0040 CMS Criminal Justice Firearms 80
+CJK 0393 Cross-Over Program Updates 80

-CJK 0031 CMS First Aid for Criminal Justice Officers 40

-Total Clock Hours: 420
+Total Clock I Hours: 198

-Correctional Officer Cross-Over to Florida Law Enforcement Academy - 3002
+Correctional Officer Cross-Over Training to Florida Law Enforcement Academy - 3002